DevExpress-Examples/pdf-document-api-import-acroform-data-from-xml/Readme.md

 # PDF Document API - Import Interactive Form Data from an XML File

 This example demonstrates how to import AcroForm data (interactive form data) from XML format to a PDF document.
 You can also import the AcroForm data from FDF, XFDF, and TXT formats, as described below.

+>[!IMPORTANT]
+> You need a license for the **DevExpress Office File API Subscription** or **DevExpress Universal Subscription** to use the libraries listed below in production code.

 ## Implementation Details

 To import interactive forms from XML, FDF, XFDF, or TXT format to a PDF document:
--  Call the <a href="https://documentation.devexpress.com/#DocumentServer/DevExpressPdfPdfDocumentProcessor_LoadDocumenttopic">PdfDocumentProcessor.LoadDocument</a> method to load a PDF document (e.g., from a file path), in which the data will be imported.
+-  Call the [PdfDocumentProcessor.LoadDocument](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.LoadDocument.overloads) method to load a PDF document (e.g., from a file path), in which the data will be imported.
-- Call one of the <a href="https://documentation.devexpress.com/#DocumentServer/DevExpressPdfPdfDocumentProcessor_Importtopic">PdfDocumentProcessor.Import</a> overloaded methods, for example, with a specified XML file that contains imported data.
+- Call one of the [PdfDocumentProcessor.Import](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.Import.overloads) overloaded methods, for example, with a specified XML file that contains imported data.
-- Use the <a href="https://documentation.devexpress.com/#DocumentServer/DevExpressPdfPdfDocumentProcessor_SaveDocumenttopic">PdfDocumentProcessor.SaveDocument </a> method to save the imported document.
+- Use the [PdfDocumentProcessor.SaveDocument](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor.SaveDocument.overloads) method to save the imported document.

 ## Files to Review

 * [Program.cs](./CS/ImportInteractiveForms/Program.cs) (VB: [Program.vb](./VB/ImportInteractiveForms/Program.vb))